Buyer’s Guide: Home Safes

 BEST BURGLARY SAFE: Viking Security Biometric Safe

 Secure money, jewelry, and other small valuables in the compact (14 in.
 W x 10 in.
 D x 10 in.
 H) Viking Security Biometric Safe.
-Along with a 20 mm deadbolt locking system with two pry-resistant steel locking bars, the four-star safe also uses biometrics to “read” your unique fingerprint to unlock the door.
-You can program up to 32 fingerprints, or use the backup PIN code.
+Along with a 20 mm deadbolt locking system with two pry-resistant steel locking bars, the safe also uses biometrics to “read” your unique fingerprint to unlock the door.
+You can program up to 32 fingerprints or use the backup PIN code.
 Inside, the safe has an adjustable shelf, an interior LED light, and carpet to protect contents from scratches or damage.
 There’s even a warning beep should you forget to lock the door.
 Keep in mind, however, this safe is not fire- or water-resistant.
+Buy now.

 MOST TRAVEL-FRIENDLY SAFE: SentrySafe Fire-Resistant Chest